Monroe Capital Corporation (MRCC) Bundle

 Initial capital/funding

-The company went public through an Initial Public Offering (IPO) on the NASDAQ exchange under the ticker MRCC in October 2012.
-This IPO raised approximately $100 million in gross proceeds, providing the foundational capital for its lending activities.
+MRCC's foundational capital was secured through its Initial Public Offering (IPO) on the NASDAQ exchange in October 2012.
+This IPO raised approximately $100 million in gross proceeds, providing the capital base for its initial lending activities to lower middle-market companies.
+That's a solid start for a specialty finance company.

 Monroe Capital Corporation (MRCC) Ownership Structure